JimLynx/CI-MS1-Explore-Ireland/README.md

 >
 >  - Building on community awareness of the natural beauty that Ireland has to offer.
 >
->  - Growing member database via email and direction to Facebook Group interactivity
+>  - Growing member database via email and direction to Facebook Group interactivity.
 >
 >  ##### Customer Goals:
 >
+>  - Designed site with Mobile-first approach
 >  - Easy-to-read info.
-Long enough to understand the content, yet short enough not to overwhelm.>
+Long enough to understand the content, yet short enough not to overwhelm.
 >  - Imagery used for intuitive explanation of trips and showing inviting scenery.
->  - Simple point of contact form
+>  - Contact form with radio button options to narrow down User interest type.
+>  - Easy reference to Social Media from anywhere on the site.
->  - Strong contrasting social media icons in main navigation bar, and footer.
+>  - Strong contrasting Social Media icons in main navigation bar and footer.
 >  - Fixed navigation bar allowing user quick navigation reference.

 #### 2. Scope